alanbchristie/ra-converter/README.md

 compass point if it were midnight, i.e. subtract the current time from your current reading.

-In the above example the RA co-ordinate of South is `15h 47m` so, if the measurement was taken at 09:05 (in UTC/GMT/Zulu time) subtract 9 hours and 5 minutes from the co-ordinate.
-In our example this would result in a value of `6h 42m`.
+In the above example the RA co-ordinate of South is `14h 47m` so, if the measurement was taken at 08:00 (in UTC/GMT/Zulu time) subtract 8 hours from the co-ordinate.
+In our example this would result in a value of `6h 47m`.

 > That's the RA-co-ordinate of **South**, at your location, at midnight.

-It's a constant ...
-South, where you are, in this example, will always be `6h 42m` at midnight (00:00).
+It's essentially a constant ... if your telescope is pointing directly South, from the calibrated viewing location, it will be pointing at `RA 6h 47m` (in our example) at midnight UTC (00:00).

 > You could do all this at midnight and not do the maths, but at midnight it's dark, cold and unnecessary.